Layr-Labs/eigenda-operator-setup/README.md

 ```

 You should be able to navigate to `http://localhost:3000` and login with `admin`/`admin`.
 You will need to add a datasource to Grafana.
 You can do this by navigating to `http://localhost:3000/datasources` and adding a Prometheus datasource.
 By default, the Prometheus server is running on `http://localhost:9090`.
-You can use this as the URL for the datasource.
+You can use `http://prometheus:9090` as the server URL for the datasource.

 #### Useful Dashboards
 We also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
 You can find them [here](dashboards).